 A lovely little dessert plate offers bites (and sips, in one case) with a strawberry and white balsamic jelly, a petite tiramisu, a chocolate cyclone and a blueberry prosecco shooter.

-A finale gesture proves to be pretty awesome, we were served Pop Rocks over a limoncello souffle.
+A final gesture surprises us with a fun treat - Pop Rocks (!) over a limoncello souffle.
 Additionally, our courses were paired with interesting wines, most of the focus was on whites including a Robert Mondavi Fume Blanc, a Deep Sea Chardonnay and a King Estate Pinot Gris.
 The red wine of the evening was a Houge Reserve Cabernet made exclusively for the restaurant.